If you would like more information about any of these artists, just click on their names and you will go to their bio page.

 Chris Kamm's simple polished boxes inscribed with classic quotes offer as he says "relief from the digital, the virtual and the fleeting."

-The ribbed painted finish and the birds perched atop many of his pieces clearly distinguish David Koleshis's high quality work as a wood worker.
+The ribbed painted finish and the birds perched atop his lamps clearly distinguish David Koleshis's high quality work as a wood worker.

 Practical and lovely to look at, Gary Ashton's carved spreaders highlight the best of the wood they are crafted from.